jthaller/jthaller.github.io/_posts/2021-07-30-transferlearning.md

 One approach for few-shot regression was published in 2017 from the University of Singapore.
 They reduced the latent space of the problem by Fourier expanding the functions and then predicting the coefficients of the components.
 So long as the number of training examples is greater than the number of coefficients needed to model the function, training will work well.
 I like this approach, but I'm not convinced I have enough data for this to work well on my project.

-I don't want to divoluge too much about my approach, because...you know...unpublished work...but I'm essentially relying on meta-learners (several stage transfer learning), data-augmententation (synthetic experimental datasets), and purposeful injection of bias early on in the meta-process.
+I don't want to divoluge too much about my approach, because...you know...unpublished work...but I'm essentially relying on several stages transfer learning, data-augmententation (synthetic experimental datasets), and purposeful injection of bias early on in the process to select candidates likely to perform well for the fine-tuning process.